-Italy by Rail - Buying Train Tickets
+Italy by Train

 I buy my regional train tickets at the train station, either at the ticket window or at the machines that accept cash.
 It's easy to buy your outgoing train tickets when you arrive in a city station, then you'll have them before you leave, just in case something goes wrong or you've read the schedules wrong.